 Dear Lloyd,

-In reply to John Pinkney’s letter (ish 31) I must point out that the Forum would not be, without the so-called ‘manners’.
+In reply to John Pinkney’s letter (ish 31) I must point out that the Forum would not be, without the so-called ‘moaners’.
 OK, so most letters in the Forum are moaning ones, but when most people are happy and contented, they don’t usually make a song and dance about it, do they?
 But when something upsets them, or someone says that a thing they enjoy is bad or wrong (no smutty innuendo intended), then most people feel they should moan about it, I should know, it’s for this reason that I’m writing this letter!
 Also, does the aforementioned (LMLWD) personage realise that he is contradicting himself by moaning about moaning?

 And in reply to Mr P(brain) Schofield, what is wrong with women in CRASH?
 Where would CRASH be without the subscriber teachings of ‘GURU’ Denise Roberts, the packaging expertise of ‘Auntie Aggie’ Carol Kinsey or the educational reviews of ‘Brains’ Rosetta Mcleod?
 And, I think many readers would agree (including Helen and Sara Beckett, Lisette Menage, Liz Soames, Sarah Grace and Becca Davies) that Hannah ‘Eat your heart out Melissa’ Smith is in fact BETTER than Robin ‘Roger Kean Follower’ Candy.